At the Table with Jen

-How to receive feedback, and let’s start with the definition of feedback - which is information about reactions to a product, a person’s performance of a task, which is used as a basis for improvement.
+And to me the first place to start is with the definition of feedback - which is information about reactions to a product, a person’s performance of a task, which is used as a basis for improvement.

 So with this definition – do you get a feeling that feedback is positive or negative?

-What I mean by this is – if you perceive feedback to be negative, then you’ll potentially be a bit more on the defensive when you receive it.
+Yet the same can be said for the opposite; if you perceive feedback to be negative, then you’ll potentially feel a bit more on the defensive when you receive it, and possibility unsupported.

 So the first thing to consider when receiving feedback is your perception and being willing to stay open.
-And if perceiving feedback as a positive exchange feels challenging for a particular situation, aim for neutral.
+And if perceiving feedback as a positive exchange feels challenging, then take a baby step and aim for neutral.

 What I mean by staying open and neutral - is detaching from the outcome.